mueprecious-stack/Finance-Project/README.md

 # Finance-Project
-A personal financie tracking with Excel Dashboard
+A personal finance tracking with Excel Dashboard

 # Overview
 ---